sjust1912/sjust1912-files/Open-for-discussion.md

 # Open for Discussion
-let me know what you guys& girls think
+let me know what you guys & girls think

 [x] OK ?